jiah29/TWM/README.md

 **Runner.py**:

 This python script contains a function to run the GIS evaluation model as defined in `Model.py` on a list of routes.
 The list of routes should be provided in the `RoutesPaths.txt`.
 It returns the raw result from the GIS evaluation for each defined metrics in the model and export it to a csv file.
-See `Results.csv` for a sample of the return data.
+See `Results.csv` for a sample of the return data. _Note that the last row for weight in `Results.csv` is manually added and is not a part of the results produced by this script._

+The script takes no argument, but will prompt users in command line for relevant numbers like size of buffer.

 Run this script if you want a simple and easy way to evaluate a list of routes using the GIS model.
 Since it makes use of `Model.py`, it needs to be run under ArcGIS Pro environment.
 Read the docstring in the python file for example and detailed usage.
 Make sure to update the `rootFolder` variable in the script to the directory of this project in your local environment.

-Sinc this script makes
+**Ranking.py**:

+This python scripts contains a maximizing `Rank` function to rank each route based on the result csv returned from `Runner.py`.
+By default, all metrics have the same weight of 1.
+If you would like to weight metrics differently, you need to manually add a weight row in the last line of the csv result file with the corresponding weight for each metrics, as shown in the sample `Results.csv`.
+There is also a helper function `ConvertToMaximizingMetrics` to convert metrics to a maximing metrics.
+The current `Rank` function ranks higher raw score with better rank.
+However, this approach does not work with all metrics, which we might want to minimize.
+In that case, make sure to put the metrics name in the `toConvert` variable in the `ConvertToMaximizingMetrics` function.

+The script takes in 1 argument:
+- Result CSV: the csv file containing the result returned from running `Runner.py`, with an optional manually added weight row.

+This script is indenpendent from the other 2 scripts, and hence does not require an active ArcGIS Pro environment to run.
+Read the docstring in the python file for example and detailed usage.

 ## Data Sources